mrkamel/redlocker/README.md

 **Acquire and keep distributed locks alive using redis**

-Redlocker allows to easily acquire and keep distributed locks alive using redis.
-An acquired lock gets automatically renewed every second, i.e. its 5 second expiry value gets renewed in redis every second, and it gets released when the given block finishes.
+There are already quite some ruby libraries available which use redis for the purpose of distributed locking, but they require you to specify the time time-to-live of your locks.
+Contrary, Redlocker allows you to easily acquire and keep distributed locks alive using redis.
+An acquired lock gets automatically renewed every second from a thread, i.e. its 5 second expiry value gets renewed in redis every second, and it gets released when the given block finishes.

 ## Installation